 Hindman’s film and television career began to flourish around that time.
 He landed his first TV role in the late 1960s, in a PBS production of Arthur Miller’s “A Memory of Two Mondays.”
 He then embarked on what would become ten seasons with the daytime drama “Ryan’s Hope” and has since landed numerous roles in movies and miniseries, including ABC’s “War and Remembrance” and “Stay the Night,” with Jane Alexander and Barbara Hershey.
 He also had a recurring role on “The Equalizer” and appeared on NBC’s “Deadline,” produced by Dick Wolf.

-On film, Hindman was seen in the independent film “Final,” directed by Campbell Scott.
-His credits also include “The Ballad of the Sad Cafe,” starring Vanessa Redgrave and Keith Carradine, “Talk Radio,” “Three Men and a Baby,” “Silverado,” “Taps,” “The Parallax View,” “The Taking of Pelham 1-2-3,” and “Greased Lightning.”
+On film, Hindman was most recently seen in the independent film “Final,” directed by Campbell Scott.
+His credits also include “The Ballad of the Sad Cafe,” starring Vanessa Redgrave and Keith Carradine, “Talk Radio,” “Three Men and a Baby,” “Silverado,” “Taps,” “The Parallax View,” “The Taking of Pelham 1-2-3” and “Greased Lightning.”